avlk/toy-coding-agent/scripts/coder fix.md

 ## CODE EXECUTION REQUIREMENT

-You MUST execute the Python code using your code_execution tool before providing the output.
-DO NOT simulate or guess the output - actually run the code.
-The program output MUST come from the actual execution, not your prediction.
+**Execute code ONLY if it's ready to run:**
+- If your changes fix critical errors and the code should now run: Execute it and provide the output.

-If you cannot execute the code, omit the program output section entirely.
+- If the code still needs more work or is not yet complete: Omit the program output section.

+**NEVER provide fake or simulated output.**
+If you didn't actually execute the code using code_execution tool, do not include a ~~~shell block.
-Never provide simulated or fake output.
+It's better to provide no output than fake output.